 Since 1995, it has been our mission to make changes in our State and Country.
 Bobby’s birthday, September 29th is now Problem Gamblers Awareness Day in Oregon with a signed proclamation from our Governor.
 We have advocated for changes in advertising, age restrictions for social gambling, educated middle school, high school and college kids across the State, spoke at many conferences, spoke to our political leaders in Washington D.C and have been a part of 3 documentaries.

 We continue to speak out, and take every opportunity to make changes to make things better for Oregonians, and others across the nation.
 We work with many other organizations across the Country, I am a part of a weekly call, ran by STOP Predatory Gambling, that includes 15 to 20 different States.
 We discuss what is going on in our States and find ways to help and support each other.
-I have worked with them for 20 year now, as well as END Problem Gambling, another nonprofit group that I joined a year ago.
+I have worked with them for 20 year now.
 VPGR (Voices of Problem Gambling Recovery) is another group here in Oregon that is very active finding ways to work with those who struggle as well as advocating for help for them.
 I also have tried to inform the Oregon Lottery of what things I have planned for Awareness Day.
 My thought has always been the more we can work together the more we can accomplish.
 We continue to find ways to reach those who need the support and message of help and hope.